Who was Ron Tough?

 At Ron Tough’s instigation the Ron Tough Yachting Foundation held its first meeting in June 1980.
 Syd Corser was the inaugural Chairman and the Founding Trustees included David Paris, Dr John Baron-Hay and Trevor Betts.
 Since that time with the continuing support of many of the yacht clubs in Western Australia the Ron Tough Yachting Foundation has experienced steady growth.
 In 2019, the Ron Tough Yachting Foundation achieved the significant milestone of having awarded in excess of $1,000,000 in grants.

 The Ron Tough Yachting Foundation was established to encourage excellence in sailing in Western Australia with an emphasis on youth, and continues today with this as its guiding principal.
 The Ron Tough Yachting Foundation financially supports Western Australian sailors in achieving competitive success at an international level.
 It also supports a number of clubs and class associations in their endeavours to grow the talent pool of competitive sailors within Western Australia and to increase yacht club membership.

 Until recently, The Ron Tough Yachting Foundation was managed by a Board of Trustees, some of whom having served for 37 years since the Ron Tough Yachting Foundation ‘s inauguration.
 Dr Andrew Kingsbury, Trevor Betts, Kevin Owens, David Paris and Dr John Baron-Hay recently retired as Trustees after providing years of dedicated service on behalf of the Foundation for Western Australia sailors.
 Their invaluable contribution over many years in establishing the Ron Tough Yachting Foundation and developing it into the unique, independent and vital WA sailing financial support system it is today, is recognised and appreciated by everyone associated with the Ron Tough Yachting Foundation .

 The Ron Tough Yachting Foundation now incorporates a board of Governors who are joint shareholders of the Ron Tough Yachting Foundation.
 They elect a board of Directors who are responsible for the day to day management of the Ron Tough Yachting Foundation .
-Current Governors are Dr John Baron-Hay (past Commodore of Royal Freshwater Bay Yacht Club), Peter Blaxell (past Commodore of Fremantle Sailing Club), Barry Honey (past Commodore of Royal Perth Yacht Club), and Colin Cowden (past Commodore of South of Perth Yacht Club).
+Current Governors are Dr John Baron-Hay (past Commodore of Royal Freshwater Bay Yacht Club), Barry Honey (past Commodore of Royal Perth Yacht Club), Colin Cowden (past Commodore of South of Perth Yacht Club) and Cliff Lawrence.